 Where the function arguments are listed in the table below:

 |array||-||The array of values within which you want to find the relative position of a specific value.|

 |x||-||x must be within the range of the values in the supplied array, but it does not need to be exactly equal to one of the values.
 If x is not found in the array, the array values are interpolated to calculate the percentage rank).(|

 In cells B1-B4 of the spreadsheet below, the Excel Percentrank Function is used to calculate the relative position of various values within the array of values in cells A1-A9.

-Further examples of the Excel Percentrank function are provided on the Microsoft Office website
+For further examples of the Excel Percentrank function, see the Microsoft Office website